What should I watch for?

 muscle pain or stiffness

-pain in the joints or in unspecified location
+pain in the joints or in an unspecified location

 tender, swollen glands in the neck